umeshkhaniya/gene-ig-identify/README.md

 # gene-ig-identify
-Gene Ig Identify is a Python project for finding and classifying immunoglobulin (Ig) and Ig-like domains in protein structures.

-The main goal is to quantify Ig domains in the human genome at both the domain level and the chain level.
-Ig domains are important building blocks in antibodies, T cell receptors, and many cell-surface receptors, so counting and classifying them helps us better understand immune diversity, gene-family expansion, and possible links to immune function and disease.
+Gene Ig can predict immunoglobulin (Ig) and Ig-like domains in protein structures.
+The main goal is to quantify Ig domains in the human genome at both the domain and chain levels.
+Ig domains are important building blocks in antibodies, T cell receptors, and many cell-surface receptors.
+Counting and classifying them can help us better understand immune diversity, gene-family expansion, and possible links to immune function and disease.
+This approach can be applied to any genome.

-This project uses structure features, protein sequence embeddings, Ig-strand numbering ideas, and a graph neural network to identify Ig-domain types more precisely than broad structural search alone.
+The graph is created using structural features and sequence features from ESMFold embeddings, and it uses a graph neural network to identify Ig-domain types more precisely than broad structural searches alone.

-## What It Does

-- Works with human UniProt gene entries and protein structure data.
-- Extracts domain sequences and residue-level structure features.
-- Builds graph data for Ig and Ig-like domains.
-- Creates ESM protein embeddings from domain sequences.
-- Trains or runs a graph neural network model.
-- Produces Ig-domain predictions for new input tables.

-Python tools for building Ig-domain graphs and predicting Ig-domain labels from prepared structure, sequence, and ESM-2 features.

 The active workflow lives under `src/`.